 Take a minivan to Bajgiran, from where you can take a bus to Mashad or to Tehran.
 In Iran, beyond the more visited cities of Kashan, Isfahan, Yazd, and Shiraz, I would invite you to travel further into the Lut desert, with its astonishing sand mountains, in the Kermanshah province, or down to the Persian Gulf, to visit the stunning islands of Hormuz, Qeshm and Hengam.
 Wherever you go, make sure to enjoy Persian hospitality with an open heart, (and be ready to eat a lot).

 Despite a ban on Facebook and Twitter, as well as sites like Couchsurfing, a VPN will allow you to bypass these restrictions, (as many young Iranians do).
 Remember that you cannot use Iranian ATMs, so bring enough euros or dollars for the amount of time you will spend in the country.
 From Iran, you can head north and easily cross into Azerbaijan to visit Baku.
 Just make sure to get your Azerbaijan e-Visa to visit Baku in advance.

-Head west and you can cross into eastern Turkey.
+Or head west and cross into eastern Turkey.